jsbrcadtech/HospitalProject/readme.md

 - user table is connected to the prescreening api so that the appointment table will be using the last createdAt time to check the vaccination status.
 - For a userId the existing prescreening data will be deleted and the new data will be added which can be tracked using the createAt column data.
 - only vaccinated user be redirected to the appointment table.
+- Added methods to validate the user whether they have any symptons of fever.
+- Added validation to check if the vaccination has been done 14 days before the current day.
+- Added validation to check if the vaccination data row is created before the current time of the day.
 - base authentication with no roles established so that only logged in user can access the presscreening form.

  -----------------------------------------------------